climbing-size-matters/climbing-size-matters/docs/publishing.md

 We have a GCP project with the [Chrome Web Store API enabled](https://console.cloud.google.com/apis/api/chromewebstore.googleapis.com/metrics?project=climbing-size-matters).
 Eventually we will want to automate the publication in a CD pipeline using the [Chrome Web Store Publish API](https://developer.chrome.com/docs/webstore/using-api).

+### Accessing the published extension in the Chrome Web Store

+Currently this is only enabled for testing users, so we can't search for it.

+We have to go directly using the URL built from our org (`climbing-size-matters`) and the item ID.
+Currently this is https://chromewebstore.google.com/detail/climbing-size-matters/igeaonjjikppbfcchekinmlhfehfcepp